campworkcoeman/campworkcoeman.org/cub-scouts/webelos-resident-camp.md

 Fun, adventure, and excitement await all Webelos Scouts at Camp Workcoeman!
-This action-packed 6 day, 5 night resident camp is designed for first and second year Webelos Scouts as they complete their Cub Scout journey and prepare for transition to Boy Scouts.
+This action-packed 6 day, 5 night resident camp is designed for first and second year Webelos Scouts as they complete their Cub Scout journey and prepare for the transition to Boy Scouts.
 The Camp Workcoeman Staff has prepared a variety of activities for Scouts to enjoy including:

 * Swimming